gitops-tech/gitops-tech.github.io/index.md

 ### Easier credential management

+GitOps allows you to manage deployments completely from inside your cluster.
+This means, developers don't need direct access to your cluster at all, your cluster needs access to your Git repository and image registry!

 > kubectl is the new ssh.
 Limit access and only use it for deployments when better tooling is not available.
 >